Virginia Beach officer who shot a man to death did not activate his bodycam, police said - KESQ

 “The officer was wearing a bodycam, but for unknown reasons at this point in time, it was not activated,” Virginia Beach Police Chief Paul Neudigate said at a news conference Saturday night.

-Virginia State Police have not released the identity of the officer who fired the shot that killed Donovan Lynch, a 25-year-old Black man.
+Virginia State Police have not released the identity of the officer who fired the shot that killed Donovon Lynch, a 25-year-old Black man.

 “I do not have the answers that the community is looking for in regards to this death right now,” Neudigate said.
 He added that they have not yet interviewed the officer involved in the shooting and don’t know why the body-worn camera was not turned on.

-Note: Correction: An earlier version of this story misspelled the first name of victim Donovon Lynch.